nikitha0808/ResearX/README.md

 You trigger a run by adding a list to a Trello board.
 The list name is the topic.

-> **Why this design.** Computer use earns its place where APIs don't exist, where the content is inherently visual, or where the agent's "hands" need to operate on a real UI — *not* as a substitute for APIs that already do the job.
-ResearX uses CU in exactly two places — hero-figure capture from a PDF and Miro idea-sticky placement on the canvas — and pointedly does *not* use it for arXiv search, synthesis, Trello, or Miro paper-circle layout.
-That separation is the demonstration.
+> **Why this design.** Computer use is an ideal tool where APIs don't exist, where the content is inherently visual, or where the agent's "hands" need to operate on a real UI.
+ResearX uses CU in exactly two places — hero-figure capture from a PDF and Miro idea-sticky placement on the canvas — and pointedly does *not* use it for arXiv search or ideation.
+This repo combines REST APIs with Anthropic's CU tool to orchestrate a curation agent.

 ---